prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 ```
 **Multiple Stored Bid Response IDs**

-In contrast to the feature above, using `, sponse` (instead of stored**auction**response) lets real auctions take place while the actual bidder response is overridden in such a way that it still exercises adapter code.
+In contrast to the feature above, using `storedbidresponse` (instead of stored**auction**response) lets real auctions take place while the actual bidder response is overridden in such a way that it still exercises adapter code.

 PBS removes imp.ext.prebid.bidder parameters for those
 bidders specified in storedbidresponse but if there's a bidder present